 You want to make sure you have enough water to completely submerge your item.
 It may float up to the top again, and that’s okay, you just need to have enough.

 When I hand wash, I like to put my hand-wash items in a lingerie bag.
 I got a whole set that zip from Amazon, and I love them!
 Push the bagged item into the water and submerge it.
 Gently press the air out of it (this may take two or three “pressings,”) and then…… just let it soak.
-I always let mine soak for at least an hour to get good and saturated, but if I can, I like to soak overnight.
+I always let mine soak for at least an hour to get good and saturated but, if I can, I like to soak it overnight.

 And you're done!